Pumpametti/MettiFrens/README.md

 Helping others to win is anon chad move!

-Special thanks to Jalil from 1001 Digital for creating awesome ERC-721 extensions, Daniel from Hashlips for the generative art coding & smart cotract help through his Youtube videos.
+Special thanks to Jalil from 1001 Digital for creating awesome ERC-721 extensions, Daniel from Hashlips for the generative art coding & smart contract help through his Youtube videos.

 https://github.com/1001-digital/erc721-extensions